 The severity of injuries suffered in car accidents ranges anywhere from minor injuries to death.
 Some injuries are more common than others in mild to moderate car accidents.

-The long term effects of severe injuries is obvious, but there are also long term effects of brain injuries, and to the common back and neck injury.
-We discuss the long term effect of brain injuries here.
-The long term effects of neck and back injuries from car accidents have been studies and the research shows that the pain improves int he first few months but that the lingering effects last a year or longer.
+The long-term effects of severe injuries are obvious, but there are also long-term effects of brain injuries and to the common back and neck injury.
+We discuss the long-term effect of brain injuries here.
+The long-term effects of neck and back injuries from car accidents have been studies and the research shows that the pain improves int he first few months but that the lingering effects last a year or longer.
 “Beyond six weeks, improvement slows and thereafter only small reductions in mean pain and disability are apparent up to one year.”
 Back pain improves in first six weeks of treatment but lingering effects at one year, from the Canadian Medical Association Journal, May 2012.
 Additionally, the same research also found that people with persistent low back pain “experienced moderate levels of pain and disability at one year; the typical improvement in their pain was only about 50%”.
-The researchers concluded that the medical field is just not taking back pain complaints seriously enough nor the research in how to reduce it beyond surgery.
+The researchers concluded that the medical field is just not taking back pain complaints seriously enough nor the research on how to reduce it beyond surgery.

 Connective tissue injuries cover what is often called “Soft Tissue” injury.
 These are injuries and aggravation to the joints and muscles.
 These injuries are often viewed as minor by most people; however, it is important to get medical attention to rule out more severe injury and to get proper treatment of the connective tissue injuries.
 Failure to get adequate treatment can result in permanent joint and tissue injury through muscle scar tissue that forms when the connective tissue heals improperly.

 2/3.
 Neck and Back Injuries from Car Accidents